 Frequently Asked Questions

+No. All of our master’s students earn the same degree: the MSECE degree.
+The project-track master’s is a specific concentration within the regular ECE master’s program.
 After completion of the program, your Purdue transcript will indicate a Concentration in Innovative Technologies.

 How long does it take to complete the program?